Traditional Butter Pound Cake Loaf

 Ingredients

 Ingredients really matter, especially in recipes where there are so few.
-In this Organic Pound Cake, I highly recommend using the name brands I list below for the absolute best flavor.
-If you had this organic cake at my bake shop, these are the exact ingredients that we used.
+In this Traditional Butter Pound Cake Loaf, I highly recommend using organic ingredients.
+If you had this at my bake shop, and you want it to taste exactly, then use my picks here!

 - Butter: I use Organic Valley Salted Butter as it's my favorite.
 You can use your favorite.
 If you're using unsalted butter, just add 1/2 teaspoon of salt.